SubhMSFT/CosmosDBLoadTestCode/README.md

-# MongoDB to Azure Cosmos DB Migration
+# MongoDB to Azure Cosmos DB for NoSQL Migration
 Azure Cosmos DB LoadTest Sample Code
 * An Azure Cosmos DB for NoSQL container with a throughput of 20,000 RU/s
 * Item size of 0.2 KB